 Some of the VPN providers that use fictitious locations include:

 These services don’t use solely virtual servers, though.
-For example, ExpressVPN primarily uses physical servers but includes a few fake server locations to fill in the gaps in its network.
+For example, ExpressVPN primarily uses physical servers but includes a few fake server locations to fill in the gaps in its network or in areas where servers might be compromised by government officials, such as India or Russia.

 What Is a VPN Physical Server?